A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 (Image: Unsplash)

-Anyone in the telecoms niche?
+Anyone in the telecom niche?
 If so, we don’t have to tell you just how competitive that market is.
 But competition allows brands to learn from successful competitors and create space to offer something new.

 That’s what we helped Verizon Media accomplish with a revamped keyword optimization strategy.
 We noticed competitors at the top of the food chain, like AT&T, were killing keyword rankings and landing higher in the SERPs.

 So we took what worked for them and expanded Verizon’s ad extensions to generate more leads.
-Then, we carved new opportunities to build brand awareness by optimizing keywords with high-rank potential from single-keyword ad groups (SKAGs).
+Then, we carved new opportunities to build brand awareness by optimizing keywords with high rank potential from single-keyword ad groups (SKAGs).

 • Keyword optimization via SKAGs and competitive analysis